 What Is Arena's 100% Satisfaction Guarantee / Return Policy?

-If you have supplied the print ready art files and approved the Print Proofs with an email confirmation, your Pre-burned screens are replaceable or refundable if:
+If you have supplied the print ready art files and approved the Print Proofs with a verifiable email confirmation, your Pre-burned screens are replaceable or refundable only if:

 1. The return request is made within 10 days from receipt of merchandise unless stated otherwise.